-Students who do not receive a qualifying score on the Diagnostic Examinations in Music Theory and Music History may be accepted on a conditional basis.
+Students who do not receive a qualifying score (70% or above) on the Diagnostic Examinations in Music Theory and Music History may be accepted on a conditional basis.
 Students who do not receive a qualifying score may take the review courses: MUS 521 and/or MUS 547.
 A grade of C+ or better in MUS 521 or MUS 547 will be considered a qualifying score on the Diagnostic Examinations.
 Credit earned in MUS 521 and MUS 547 does not count toward graduation.

 Alternatively, students may elect to do individual remedial work and retake the Diagnostic Examinations at a later time.
-Examinations may be taken once during any Summer semester (consisting of two summer terms) or during any academic semester.
+Students may retake the Diagnostic Examinations only once and have 12-months from the date of their first examination.
+Failure to successfully pass the examinations will require enrollment in MUS 521 and/or 547.
+Examinations may be taken during any Summer semester (consisting of two summer terms) or during any academic semester.